jeremy9959/Blog/_pages/about.md

 I served as Dean of UConn’s [College of Liberal Arts and Sciences](http://clas.uconn.edu)  from 2008 through 2017 and as interim Provost of the University from February 2017 until April 1, 2018.

-I am on leave from UConn until Fall of 2019 and am now a visiting scientist at [The Jackson Laboratory for Genomic Medicine](http://jax.org) in Farmington, CT.
+I was on leave from UConn during the academic year 2018-2019 as a visiting scientist at [The Jackson Laboratory for Genomic Medicine](http://jax.org) in Farmington, CT.
+Starting August 16, 2019 I am back at UConn in the [Department of Mathematics](http://math.uconn.edu).